LukeGrahamLandry/franca/devlog.md

 - switching memcpy to a trailing lambda instead of const binding make another quarter work. need to go back and fix that. it can't find value for the T in fn set's signeture?
 - now a bunch of no stomp assertions are triggering in comptime functions cause I took out the rebinding hack. forgetting to renumber somewhere?
+- adding renumber to emit_comptime_call broke everything. had to add handling for functions. was forgetting to remap function names and closed vars. so it couldn't find like outer comptime args (or anything at all at one point).

 ## improving macros (Apr 21)